halbert-anderson/starter-thinkfulbnb/README.md

 #### Responsive images

 - Write CSS for all images so that the images will match whatever container width they are placed within, and changing the container sizes will update the image sizes appropriately.

 #### Media query: Desktop view

-Now that your mobile design is looking good, you will need to adapt the design for the desktop view.
+Once the mobile design is looking good, adapt the design for the desktop view.

 - In `style.css`, create a media query for screens that are wider than `768px`.